 Just down U.S. 76 from Clemson, Boscobel Golf & Country Club in Pendleton is small-town golf at its best.
 So challenging are its undulating, bent-grass greens, the nationally ranked Clemson men’s golf team practices there in preparation for tournaments.
 Boscobel is part of a five-course array–the Anderson Golf Group–and includes Cobb’s Glen Country Club in Anderson, designed by architect George Cobb; Falcon’s Lair Golf Course in Walhalla; and Anderson’s Brookstone Meadows, the product of Greenville architect Tom Jackson.

 Other Upstate courses with distinguished pedigrees include Spartanburg’s Heddles Hideaway (also a Cobb design); the acclaimed Links O’Tryon in Campobello (Tom Jackson), The Preserve at Verdae (Willard Byrd) and most notable of all, River Falls Plantation in Duncan (a Spartanburg suburb) by Hall of Famer Gary Player.

-In fact, you can find excellent golf courses in many Upstate small towns, including Willow Creek Golf Club (Tom Jackson) in Greer; Southern Oaks Golf Course in Easley; and Bear Valley (formerly The Rock at Jocassee) in Pickens, among others.
+In fact, you can find excellent golf courses in many Upstate small towns, including Willow Creek Golf Club (Tom Jackson) in Greer; Southern Oaks Golf Course in Easley; and The Rock Golf Club and Resort in Pickens, among others.
 There's no college football in those communities, but you'll find plenty of top-notch high school games on fall Fridays.

 That leaves plenty of weekend daylight for golf–whether during football season or year-round.